Bodmer/TFT_eSPI/README.md

 # TFT_eSPI

-An Arduino IDE compatible graphics and fonts library for ESP8266 and ESP32 processors with drivers for ILI9341, ILI9163, ST7735, S6D02A1, ILI9481, ILI9486, ILI9488, HX8357D and ST7789 based TFT displays that support SPI.
+An Arduino IDE compatible graphics and fonts library for ESP8266 and ESP32 processors with drivers for ILI9341, ILI9163, ST7735, S6D02A1, ILI9481, ILI9486, ILI9488, HX8357D, ST7789 and ST7796 based TFT displays that support SPI.
 The library can be loaded using the Arduino IDE's Library Manager.

 8 bit parallel interface TFTs  (e.g. UNO format mcufriend shields) can used with an ESP32.

-The library supports TFT displays designed for the Raspberry Pi that are based on a ILI9486 driver chip with a 480 x 320 pixel screen.
-This display must be of the Waveshare design and use a 16 bit serial interface based on the 74HC04, 74HC4040 and 2 x 74HC4094 logic chips.
+The library supports TFT displays designed for the Raspberry Pi (RPi) that are based on a ILI9486 or ST7796 driver chip with a 480 x 320 pixel screen.
+The ILI9486 RPi display must be of the Waveshare design and use a 16 bit serial interface based on the 74HC04, 74HC4040 and 2 x 74HC4094 logic chips.
 A modification to these displays is possible (see mod image in Tools folder) to make many graphics functions much faster (e.g. 23ms to clear the screen, 1.2ms to draw a 72 pixel high numeral).
+The RPi ST7796 display is superior to the Waveshare design, it must be of the MHS-4.0 inch Display-B type.

 Some displays permit the internal TFT screen RAM to be read.
 The library supports reading from ILI9341, ST7789 and ILI9488 SPI displays for the ESP32 and ESP8266.
 The 8 bit parallel displays used with the ESP32 can usually can be read too.
 The TFT_Screen_Capture example allows full screens to be captured and sent to a PC, this is handy to create program documentation.